biomancer/omniauth-yandex-money/README.md

       provider :yandex_money, "CLIENT_ID", "CLIENT_SECRET"
     end

+Yandex provides two urls for auth request - full (https://sp-money.yandex.ru) and mobile (https://m.sp-money.yandex.ru).
+By default mobile is used as it is more versatile.
+To use full version specify additional parameter as follows:

+    Rails.application.config.middleware.use OmniAuth::Builder do
+      provider :yandex_money, "CLIENT_ID", "CLIENT_SECRET", client_options: {:site => 'https://sp-money.yandex.ru'}
+    end

 To get client id and secret, register your Yandex.Money application as described [here] (http://api.yandex.com/money/doc/dg/tasks/register-client.xml).

+***Important!***
+Note that redirect uri field must exactly match the omniauth redirect uri, something like 'https://my-host.com/auth/yandex_money/callback' or auth request will result invalid_request error.

 CLIENT_SECRET is optional and its requirement is defined when you register Yandex.Money application.

 ## Known issues